 There has been a lot of talk on how AI customer support can be used within a support organization for years, with many organizations wondering how much of it is hype….
 What impact can it really have?
 Will it really make a difference in what’s important to your organization and customers?

 When deployed correctly, AI can have an immediate and immense impact on customer service by automating responses to expensive, repeatable tickets (usually about 50% of all tickets) and uplifting agents to do their work more efficiently.
 The customer support KPIs that AI can improve include:

 - First Response Time (FRT): Customers do not like to wait.
-It’s pretty astounding how long it takes companies to respond; the average response time is 12h 10m, while 75% of customers expect it within 5 minutes.
-Leveraging AI to automate responses, whether it’s providing an instantaneous resolution or acknowledging the customer’s needs and collecting necessary information before a human gets involved lets the customer know that they are being heard.
+It’s pretty astounding how long it takes companies to respond; the average response time is 36 hours over email, while 75% of customers expect it within 5 minutes.
+Leveraging AI to automate customer service responses, whether it’s providing an instantaneous resolution or acknowledging the customer’s needs and collecting necessary information before a human gets involved lets the customer know that they are being heard.
 The automation effect is noticeable from day 1: our customer WestJet gets back to customers in less than 1 second.